dfsantos-source/Bite-Mates/server/reviews/README.md

     app.get('/api/reviews/driver/get/:driverId')

+        {driverId} = req.params

         - This endpoint hanldes the retrieval of the reviews from a specific driver.
 The endpoint will take in a driverId from the paramaters, where it will traverse the driverReview document for the driverId, and return all reviews that are tied to that driver.

         - The user will recieve a 200 status, with an array of all driverReview objects.
         - If the endpoint is missing any of the data, it will respond with a 400.